Angell Park Speedway

-Angell Park Speedway has a 1/3 mile (1/3 mi) dirt racetrack located in Sun Prairie, Wisconsin.
+Angell Park Speedway is a 1/3 mile (1/3 mi) dirt racetrack located in Sun Prairie, Wisconsin.
 The track has been run by the city's fire department since 1903.
 Racing occurs every Sunday approximately Memorial Day until Labor Day.
 Special racing events and the weather may alter the schedule.
 The races were sanctioned by the Badger Midget Auto Racing Association (BMARA), the oldest midget organization in the world.
 Some events are co-sanctioned by the United States Automobile Club (USAC).
 BMARA sanctions several midget car events at other nearby tracks.
 The World of Outlaws held their first sprint car races at the track in August 2016.

 In addition to the racetrack, the facility features the National Midget Auto Racing Hall of Fame, a pavilion, and the Sun Prairie Firemans Park in the Prairie.
 The park was built by the Sun Prairie community on September 18, 2007, and was dedicated on October 7, 2007.
 The project was led by Sun Prairie residents Rebecca Ketelson and Anita Holcomb.
 Leather's and Associates was the project architect.